 Some differences between these countries’ school systems are:

 – In Japan, the school year begins in April and ends in March.
-In America, the school year starts in September and ends in July.
+In America, the school year starts around September and ends in June.
 Also, students in Japan have fewer days off than American students.

 – There are no school buses in Japan.
 In Japanese public kindergartens, mothers take their kids to school (often by bicycle).
 Public elementary schools and junior high schools are close enough for the students to walk to* (*in urban areas, like Tokyo, students must walk to school…no bicycles allowed.
 But in more rural areas of Japan, kids are often permitted by ride their bikes to school.)

 High schools in Japan require passing an Entrance Exam to attend…so these schools usually require the students to take a short commute by train.

 (Private schools in Japan, on the other hand, aren’t usually within walking distance from the students’ homes…so kids who attend private schools (even elementary school) can be seen commuting by train with their classmates.)

 – In Japanese public schools, elementary school kids wear street clothes to school (like in American schools), but starting in junior high, they must wear a school uniform.

 – In Japanese schools, everyone must remove their shoes at the entrance and change into 上履き (indoor shoes).

 – In Japanese elementary and junior high schools students and teachers all eat the same school lunch.
 There are no choices.